 Another drawback to the program is that, while its prices are solid, it rarely offers the best price you can find.
 After all, Costco can't control the price that dealerships list for each car before applying the discount, so dealers can easily adjust the original price to make the discounts less damaging to their profits.

-Remember: If you find group-buying discounts promising, you don't have to join this one program.
-Many banks have group auto-buying programs, and both the United States Automobile Association and the Affinity Auto Program have helped millions of people get cars at a discount.
+Both the United States Automobile Association and the Affinity Auto Program have helped millions of people get cars at a discount.
+Consider every program before becoming a member just to save on this large purchase.